-The University of Huddersfield has held the HR Excellence in Research award for its long-term commitment to the career development of its researchers since 2011.
+The University has held the HR Excellence in Research award for its long-term commitment to the career development of its researchers since 2011. and its renewal was confirmed in 2022.

 Recognition is given to staff engaged in enterprise and KE through regular case studies and success stories featured on the University intranet, press and social media channels, as well as citation in University news updates to managers and staff.
-Various Schoolbased reward and recognition activities are also promoted and include Business Partnership Dinners.
+Various School-based reward and recognition activities are also promoted and include Business Partnership Dinners.